Academic Programs Catalog

 Student Health Insurance

-Michigan State University partners with Blue Care Network (BCN) to provide health insurance options for students, graduate assistants and eligible dependents.
+Michigan State University partners with Aetna to provide health insurance options for students, graduate assistants and eligible dependents.
 When enrolled in the plan, students and graduate assistants are assigned a primary care physician, or PCP, who’s based at Olin Health Care Center on campus.
+Students can change their PCP to a doctor in the Aetna provider network.
 More information can be found at https://hr.msu.edu/benefits/students/health.

 For further information on student insurance and how to enroll, contact MSU Human Resources at 1407 South Harrison Road, East Lansing, MI 48823, 1-517-353-4434, SolutionsCenter@hr.msu.edu, or visit https://hr.msu.edu/benefits/students/